pika-pikachu/BoundaryCrossingProbabilities.jl/README.md

 gL(t) = -3.75 # Assume -3.75 is sufficiently remote from initial position.
 ```

-To set up the boundary crossing probability algorithm, we need to specify parameters of the diffusion process (initial position, drift, diffusion and potential), and the time interval.
+Next, we specify parameters of the diffusion process (initial position, drift, diffusion and potential), and the time interval.
 Let's take the Brownian motion example ($\mu \equiv 0,$ $\sigma \equiv 1$).

 ```
 x0 = 0 # Initial condition
 μ(t,x) = 0 # Drift coefficient
 σ(t,x) = 1 # Diffusion coefficient
 V(t,x) = 0  # Potential
-T = 1.0 # Terminal Time
+T = 1.0 # Terminal time
 ```

-Next, we set up a Julia Type called MeshParams, which takes in all the diffusion process and Markov chain approximation parameters.
+Next, we set up a Julia Type called <i>MeshParams</i>, which takes in all the parameters to be used in the algorithm.

 ```
 p = BoundaryCrossingProbabilities.MeshParams(